 |Non-Qualified: 3.35% plus 31¢|

-** Due to the variable nature of this payment processing pricing model, the number represents one pricing scenario.
+** Due to the variable nature of tiered rate pricing models, the number represents one pricing scenario.
 Actual rates and card category qualifications will vary widely from each tiered pricing merchant services provider.

 While on the surface the rate may seem to look attractive and competitive, the reality is that your business is actually losing money.
 Providers offering tiered pricing models are focused on making the most profit for themselves, not the best savings for the merchant.
 Tiered rates are extremely variable and can also be paid on top of interchange instead of blended into the rate like those in flat tiers.